 Shipyard Planning and Engineering Process Support

-Strategically located in key U.S. Navy fleet concentration areas (Norfolk, San Diego, Pearl Harbor, Bremerton and SRF Yokosuka), LCE employs a large cadre of Subject Matter Experts (SMEs) to support fleet maintenance and readiness.
-These experienced and highly trained SMEs perform in the areas of shipboard mechanical systems, electrical systems, structural maintenance and inspection, combat systems maintenance and testing, material ordering, project management, scheduling, work packaging, and work test and control.
+Strategically located in key U.S. Navy fleet concentration areas (Norfolk, San Diego, Pearl Harbor, Bremerton, SRF Yokosuka and Guam), LCE employs a large cadre of Subject Matter Experts (SMEs) to support fleet maintenance and readiness in USN public shipyards, regional maintenance facilities and commercial shipyards.
+These experienced and highly trained SMEs perform in the areas of shipboard mechanical systems, electrical systems, structural maintenance and inspection, combat systems maintenance and testing, material ordering, project management, planning and estimating, scheduling, work packaging, and work test and control.
 Our areas of expertise include:

 - Supply Management

 - Condition Based Maintenance

 - Formal Classroom and Hands-on-Training for Planner-Estimators and Schedulers

 Our SMEs manage and coordinate the planning activities for job summary development, TGIs, material tracking, prefabrication, project planning timetable events and the development of public shipyard ICP/FRE.
 LCE’s planning activities also include remote capabilities when supporting OCONUS Navy ships, realizing significant cost savings for all stakeholders.
 Employing a unique remote planning concept, LCE is providing planning and engineering services in support of forward deployed U. S. Navy ships serviced at the Ship Repair Facility-Japan Regional Maintenance Center (SRF-JRMC) in Yokosuka and Sasebo, Japan.

 - Remote (INCONUS) planners (mechanical, structural, electrical) writing work packages supporting on-site (OCONUS) personnel.